haxelcaribou/HaskellDiceCalculator/README.md

 Dice rolls are in the standard format:
-[number of dice]d[number of sides on each die]
+[number of dice]d[number of sides on each die] if no number of dice is given it is assumed to be 1 (eg. d20 -> 1d20)

 in addition, the highest or lowest dice can be removed by adding 't' (top) or 'b' (bottom) to the end, respectively, along with the amount to be removed:
 #d#t[remove highest n values]